Predicates

 :- discontiguous(foo/1).

-This is a directive that we should avoid using: it makes your code harder to read and it is not supported by some Prolog backends.
+This is a directive that we should avoid using: it makes your code harder to read, and it is not supported by some Prolog backends.

 Warning

-As each Logtalk entity is compiled independently of other entities, this directive must be included in every object or category that contains a definition for the described predicate (even if the predicate declaration is inherited from other entity).
+As each Logtalk entity is compiled independently of other entities, this directive must be included in every object or category that contains a definition for the described predicate (even if the predicate declaration is inherited from another entity).

 Dynamic directive

 An object predicate can be static or dynamic.
 By default, all predicates (and non-terminals) of static objects defined in source files are static.
-To declare a dynamic predicate (or non-terminal) we use the dynamic/1 directive.
+To declare a dynamic predicate (or non-terminal), we use the dynamic/1 directive.
 For example:

 :- dynamic(foo/1).